.jpg)

 "Cosmic Kachinas"

-Budge works in clay and bronze sculpture with influences from Biomorphism and Surrealism.
-She holds a BFA from Texas Tech University, Lubbock; an MA from University of Houston-Clear Lake, and an MFA from The University of Texas at San Antonio.
-With a long career in arts education, including San Jacinto College, Angelo State College, and The Glassell School of Art, The Museum of Fine Arts, Houston, Budge has served on the board of Texas Sculpture Group since 2014.
+Budge works in clay, bronze, and stainless steel sculpture with influences from biomorphism and surrealism.
+She holds a BFA from Texas Tech University, Lubbock; an MA from University of Houston-Clear Lake; and an MFA from The University of Texas at San Antonio.
+With a long career in arts education, including San Jacinto College, Houston; Angelo State College, San Angelo; and The Glassell School of Art, The Museum of Fine Arts, Houston, Budge has also served on the board of Texas Sculpture Group since 2014.
 Her works have been in hundreds of exhibitions, including solo shows at Art League Houston; Dock Space, San Antonio; Galeria Ortiz Contemporary, San Antonio; Heidi Vaughn Fine Art, Houston; Redbud Arts Center, Houston; and The Nave Museum, Victoria.
-Budge’s sculptures are in the permanent collections of Art Museum of South Texas, Texas A&M University, Corpus Christi; Clara M. Lovett Art Museum, Northern Arizona University, Flagstaff; Daum Museum of Contemporary Art, Sedalia, Missouri; Fuller Craft Museum, Brockton, Massachusetts; Honolulu Museum of Art; New Orleans Museum of Art; San Antonio Museum of Art; San Angelo Museum of Fine Arts; and Smithsonian, Washington, D.C.
+Budge’s sculptures are in the permanent collections of Art Museum of South Texas, Texas A&M University, Corpus Christi; Clara M. Lovett Art Museum, Northern Arizona University, Flagstaff; Daum Museum of Contemporary Art, Sedalia, Missouri; Fuller Craft Museum, Brockton, Massachusetts; Honolulu Museum of Art, Hawaii; New Orleans Museum of Art, Louisiana; San Angelo Museum of Fine Arts; San Antonio Museum of Art; and Smithsonian, Washington, D.C.

 Susan Budge's "Cosmic Kachinas"